dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/subdivide_curve.rst

    Standard geometry input.

 Cuts
-   The number of control points to add on each segment.
+   The number of control points to create on the segment following each point.
    When the input is a field, the number of cuts for a segment is determined by the value of the field when evaluated at the previous point.